dart-learning-hub/00-start-here/README.md

 ## 📚 About the Project

-**Dart Learning Hub** is a complete learning ecosystem covering:
+**Dart Learning Hub** is a complete learning ecosystem that covers:

 ### 🎯 Goals

 - Provide a **structured path** from basic to advanced
 - Emphasize **practical learning** through projects
 - Prepare for **professional competitions** (like WorldSkills)
-- Enable **job market readiness** in Dart/Flutter
+- Empower for the **job market** in Dart/Flutter

 ### 🏗️ Structure

-The hub is organized into **7 progressive phases**, each with:
+The hub is organized in **7 progressive phases**, each with:
-- ✅ Theoretical concepts clearly explained
+- ✅ Theoretical concepts explained clearly
 - 💻 Commented code examples
 - 📝 Progressive practical exercises
-- 🎯 Final project consolidating learning
+- 🎯 Final project that consolidates learning

 ---